clawpack/doc/doc/googleearth_plotting.rst

 The following attributes apply to an individual figure created for visualization in Google Earth.
 The first three attributes are **required**.
 The remaining attributes are optional.

+The name "Sea Surface" given to the new instance `plotfigure`, below, will be used in the Google Earth sidebar to identify this figure.

 .. code-block:: python